Category Archives: Witness

 During the late 1960s I worked here for several weeks as a tour guide and often walked through the “crypt of the popes,” a chamber lined with broken tombstones, upon which names were crudely inscribed in Greek Letters.

 Things Greek were highly revered in third-century Rome and the formal prayers of the Mass were still in Greek.
 But Greek culture, with its love of logic and debate, came at a cost.
 Church politics were particularly contentious within Christian communities.
-Three decades earlier, Rome’s leading Christian theologian, had condemned Pope Calistus for being too quick to forgive fallen away believers.
+Three decades earlier, Rome’s leading Christian theologian, had condemned Pope Calistus for being too quick to forgive fallen-away believers.
 Local churches were often at odds with one another.
 In Rome, breakaway groups and pagan sects that took on Christian trappings were a constant problem.

 In the midst of such turmoil, a 42-year-old Roman priest of Greek birth named Xystus, was elected bishop of Rome in August 257.
 Shortly afterwards, he successfully moderated disputes roiling Christian communities in North Africa and the eastern Mediterranean, and reconciled Cyprian, a major bishop of the African Church, with the church of Rome.
 Despite the good Xystus accomplished, his tenure in office threatened to be brief.
 Already in that decade, three pontiffs had come and gone, and in the face of renewed persecutions, it did not seem that he would last for long.